LemonSpike/LemonSpike/README.md

 ### cout << "Hello world" << endl << "👋";

 I'm Pranav, a software dev with 2 years of commercial experience.
-Recent Imperial College Computing Graduate, with thesis on Real-Time Mobile Machine Learning Techniques for Yoga Pose Recognition (Distinction).
+Currently an iOS Contractor 👷🏾, and recent Imperial College Computing Graduate.

 My purpose is to create apps that people love to use.
 Not only do I want to create delightful apps, but I want to **solve real problems**.
 I enjoy applying new concepts and pragmatic programming.